Manasss007/Tidecoin-Tipbot/README.md

 ## Wallet Setup
 1. Download your wallet.dat file
 2. Go to your terminal and place your wallet in ~/.tidecoin/wallets (Linux) `` cd ~/.tidecoin/wallets``

+## Tidecoin.conf Setup
+1. Go to tidecoin.conf
+2. add the port, user, pass and wallet filename into `.env` file.